jtrein/react-loadit/README.md

 ## Running tests

-Pull the repo and run `yarn test`.
+Pull the repo and run `yarn && yarn test`.